graphql-java/graphql-java-page/readme.md

 lastVersion: "v20",
 ```

+Delete the oldest version by deleting the oldest version's directory inside `versioned_docs` and the corresponding file in `versioned_sidebars`.
+Then delete the oldest version from `versions.json`.

-Finally, change the Maven and Gradle sections in [documentation/getting-started.mdx](/documentation/getting-started.mdx) and versioned documentation inside `versioned_docs`.
+Finally, change the Maven and Gradle sections in [documentation/getting-started.mdx](/documentation/getting-started.mdx).

 For more, see the [Docusaurus versioning documentation](https://docusaurus.io/docs/versioning).